 When built correctly and given the right maintenance, your dollhouse can last a long time.
 Whether it's made from 1/8th" or 3/8th" plywood, the secret to a long life span is how the dollhouse was assembled and how it was treated afterwards.

-There are dollhouses that were built in the 1700's that are still on display and only minimally restored.
+There are dollhouses that were built in the 1700's and are still on display with only minimal restoration.
 Back then, the materials used to build a dollhouse were all homemade and natural.
-Imagine the advantage we have now with stronger and longer lasting synthetic adhesives and materials.
+Imagine the advantage we have now with stronger and longer lasting, synthetic adhesives and materials.
 A well built and cared for dollhouse can truly become a family heirloom.

 Return To Index